UNC-Libraries/SCTS-Documentation/Style Guide.md

 - J. G. de Roulhac Hamilton

 **Abbreviations:** Usually spell out names of corporate bodies.
 There can be exceptions, but this will be determined on a case-by-case basis, often according to whether or not there is an authority record for a name.
-For example, use "and" instead of "&" unless you know that the authority record specifies & (remember to use & for & in EAD-encoded finding aids).
+For example, use "and" instead of "&" unless you know that the authority record specifies & (remember to code any &s in [EAD](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/EAD.md)).

 - :smiley: _University of North Carolina at Chapel Hill_

 - :smiley: _Smith and Company_

-## United States or U.S.
+**United States or U.S.**

 Do not abbreviate for major government bodies and officials.